Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Learning for Multi-Agent Exploration

-\paragraph{Dynamic Policy Selection} Now that we have established a method for simultaneously learning policies using different intrinsic reward types, we must devise a means of selecting between these policies.
-In order to select policies to use for environment rollouts, we must consider which policies maximize extrinsic returns, while taking into account the fact that there may still be "unknown unknowns," or regions that the agents have not seen yet where they may be able to further increase their extrinsic returns.
-As such, we must learn a meta-policy that, at the beginning of each episode, selects between the different sets of policies trained on different intrinsic rewards and maximizes extrinsic returns without collapsing to a single set of policies too early.
+\paragraph{Dynamic Policy Selection} Now that we have established a method for simultaneously learning policies using different intrinsic reward types, we must devise a means of selecting between these policies when collecting data in the environment (i.e., rollouts).
+In order to select policies to use for rollouts, we must consider which policies maximize extrinsic returns, while taking into account the fact that there may still be ``unknown unknowns,'' or regions that the agents have not seen yet where they may be able to further increase their extrinsic returns.
+As such, we must learn a meta-policy that selects from the set of policies trained on different intrinsic rewards to maximize extrinsic returns while maintaining some degree of stochasticity.
 We parameterize the selector policy $\Pi$ with a vector, $\phi$, that contains an entry for every reward type.
 The probability of sampling head $j$ is: $\Pi(j) \propto \exp(\phi[j])$.
-Unlike the action policies, this high-level policy does not take any inputs, as we simply want to learn which set of policies trained on the individual intrinsic reward functions has the highest expected extrinsic returns from the beginning of the episode.

-The most sensible metric for selecting policies is the expected extrinsic returns given by each policy head.
-We can use policy gradients to train the policy selector, $\Pi$, to maximize this value using the returns received when performing rollouts in the environment.
-We use the following gradient to train $\Pi$: where $\mu_h$ is a running mean of the returns received by head $h$ in the past, and $\eta$ is a parameter similar to $\alpha$ for the low-level policies, which promotes entropy in the selector policy.
-Entropy in the policy selector is important in order to prevent it from collapsing onto a single exploration type that does well at first but does not continue to explore as effectively as others.
+We sample from the meta-policy at the start of each rollout.
+Using policy gradients, we train the policy selector, $\Pi$, to maximize extrinsic returns: $\mu_h$ is a running mean of the returns received by head $h$ in the past, and $\eta$ is a parameter similar to $\alpha$ for the low-level policies, which promotes entropy in the selector policy.
+Entropy in the policy selector prevents it from collapsing onto a single exploration type that exploits a local optimum.